Tour the Plant

 Waste activated sludge from the aeration basins is thickened using a gravity belt thickener.
 Polymer is added to cause the smaller sludge particles to form larger particles.
 The sludge is fed to the filter belt.
 The solids are collected on the belt as the water drains through the porous filter belt.
 The thickened sludge is then collected and pumped to the anaerobic digesters.

 The digesters use Anaerobic bacteria to stabilize and reduce the volume of the bio-solids (sludge).
-The Anaerobic bacteria must remain in an oxygen-free environment and are kept at 100 degrees F at all times.
+The Anaerobic bacteria must remain in an oxygen-free environment and are kept at 100 degrees Fahrenheit at all times.
 This process converts the volatile portion of the bio-solids to biogas.
 The biogas, primarily methane, is used to heat the digesters and used as fuel for the District’s Energy Production (cogeneration) process.
 Excess biogas is stored for later use.

 Centrifuges are used with municipal bio-solids to either thicken or de-water.
 At the District, they are used to de-water the digested sludge from less than 5% to 20% or higher.
 Polymers are used to precondition the sludge forming a uniform floc that readily releases free water.
 The separation of sludge floc and water is then mechanically processed with a centrifuge to form bio-solids with the texture of soil.
 The bio-solids are then used as an organic substitute for commercial fertilizers on farm fields.